Bilateral relations

 Georgia recognized the restored Republic of Estonia on 27 August 1991.
 Diplomatic relations between the Republic of Estonia and the Republic of Georgia were established on 17 June 1992.

-On 17 August 2020 Estonian Ambassador to Georgia Riina Kaljurand presented her credentials to Georgian President Salome Zurabišvili.
+On 4 September 2024 Estonian Ambassador to Georgia Marge Mardisalu-Kahar presented her credentials to Georgian President Salome Zurabišvili.
 The Estonian Embassy in Tbilisi was opened in December of 2006.
 Georgia opened its embassy in Tallinn in April 2007.

 Relations with Georgia are a foreign policy priority for Estonia, and Estonia’s political support for the country has been consistent.
 Estonia supports Georgia’s territorial integrity and is contributing to rebuilding Georgia after the war.